kelllyy101/clock_quest/README.md

 ### Project Inspection

-Clock Quest is a web application aimed at providing an immersive and educational experience for users to explore and interact with different types of clocks.
-The goal of the project is to create an engaging platform that showcases a diverse collection of clock displays and offers interactive features for users to learn about timekeeping.
+Clock Quest is a web application aimed at providing an immersive and educational experience for users to improve productivity.
+The goal of the project is to create an engaging platform that showcases a diverse collection of pages of tips and interactive features for users to learn about timekeeping, productivity and efficiency.

 ### Project Statement

 The purpose of Clock Quest is to foster curiosity and appreciation for various timekeeping methods.
-By offering an interactive and visually appealing platform, we aim to create an enjoyable learning experience for users of all ages.
+By offering an interactive and visually appealing platform, we aim to create an enjoyable learning experience for users of all ages, supplying them with skills, focus methods and apps to help achieve their time management goal.

 ### Target Audience

-Clock Quest targets individuals interested in horology, history, and unique clock designs.
-The application is suitable for hobbyists, students, and anyone curious about different ways to measure and display time.
+Clock Quest targets individuals interested in improving their time management, daily productivity and timekeeping of life.
+The application is suitable for hobbyists, students, and anyone curious about different ways to ensure proper time management and proper activity.

 ### Learning Goals